raydiak/Inline-Lua/README.md

                                                 Inline::Lua::Cdata

 Not counting floating-point values like NaN, nil is the only "undefined" value in Lua.
-All undefined Perl values will be translated as nil, and when it is returned from Lua it will yield Any.
+All undefined Raku values will be translated as nil, and when it is returned from Lua it will yield Any.

 Numbers in default Lua are C doubles, and so are coerced to some type of Num